ladavis4/led_matrix_spot/README.md

 **Install Raspberry Pi Matrix Software**
 - Use the script provided in [this guide](https://learn.adafruit.com/adafruit-rgb-matrix-bonnet-for-raspberry-pi/driving-matrices) to install the setup software for running the led matrix bonnet
+- Make sure to move the installed folder into the "main" folder for the led respository
 - You should now be able to run any of the example scripts provided in the bin folder of the repository.
 Just remember to specify the matrix size and GPIO slowdown.

 **Test That It Works**